Deltares-research/sealevelmonitor/analysis/sealevelmonitor/sealevelanalysis.md

 | Netherlands                    |   0.000 |
 | Netherlands (without Delfzijl) |   0.001 |

-Significance for the acceleration term in the broken squared model for all stations.
+p-vallues for the acceleration term in the broken squared model for all stations.

 For the broken squared model, there is a significant acceleration starting in the year 1960 when fitting the average sea level combined